alinex/node-builder/README.md

 With the push command you can publish your newest changes to github and npm as a new version.
 The version can be set by signaling if it should be a `--major`, `--minor` or bugfix version if no switch given.
+Alternatively you can specify the new veriosn directly using `--version`.

 To publish the next bugfix version only call: